winglang/wing/docs/04-reference/winglang-spec.md

 ---

-#### 1.1.4 Struct type
+#### 1.1.4 Frozen Type

-A special data type is available in Wing called `Struct`.
-Not to be confused with definable structs which are outlined in their own section below.
-This type represents an arbitrary JSON value.
-This type can currently by assigned to and from `any`.
-During the assignment, the compiler internally knows about the length of this type and attempts to read it as either a JSON string or buffer.
+A special data type is available in Wing called `Frozen`.
+This type represents an immutable JSON object, obtained from "any" type.
+"Frozen" assignments must be all assignment by values and not references to guarantee immutability.

-Since casting is not allowed in Wing, `Struct` data type is `any`'s interface with the outside world. `Struct` can be casted back to `any` at any time.
+Since casting is not allowed in Wing, `Frozen` data type is `any`'s interface with the outside world. `Frozen` can be casted back to `any` at any time.
-All structs can be casted to `Struct` and back to `any` at any time as well.
+All structs can be casted to `Frozen` and back to `any` at any time as well.
-`Struct` cannot be casted to any other type.
+`Frozen` cannot be casted to any other type.

-"Struct" is immutable by design.
-Meaning that once parsed from its `any` buffer, it cannot be modified anymore.

 > ```TS
 > // assuming fetch_some_data_with_jsii() returns "any":